 (C) Completed surveys shall be collected by the holder of the certificate of registration or the director or administrator of the school and shall be compiled by the school.
 Each school shall retain the individual surveys and the compiled results on file for at least three years and shall make them available to the state board for examination upon request.
 Each school shall be responsible for ensuring that completed surveys are in no way altered.

 (D) To protect the confidentiality of students, student's names shall not be included on the student surveys.
 At no time should any school official discuss with any student any information reported on a student survey unless the student requests that the information be discussed.
 Schools shall develop means to protect the confidentiality of information reported on a student survey.

 (E) No administrator who is also an instructor may administer a survey to any class he or she instructs or tabulate the results of that survey without the approval of the executive director of the state board of career colleges and schools.

 (F) A survey may be administered on a form provided by the board or on a form provided by the school, provided it conforms with all the requirements of this rule.
-The survey form shall be divided into two parts.
+The survey form shall measure the following items:

 (3) The survey shall also ask the student whether he or she would recommend the school in which he or she enrolled to a friend.